 See Revere Copper Bottom Saucepan on Amazon

-Finally, we have copper-colored cookware: cookware that looks like copper but contains no actual copper (or trace amounts so small that they have no effect whatsoever on the heating properties).
+Finally, we have copper-colored cookware: cookware that looks like copper but contains no actual copper (or amounts so small they have no effect on the heating properties).

 One example is Copper Chef cookware, which has gained an enormous following in recent years, largely from late-night TV infomercials.

-If you want cheap copper-colored nonstick cookware, just be sure to buy the brand with the lowest price, and don't expect too many years of use (which is the right strategy for nonstick cookware, although it does create a landfill issue that longer-lasting cookware does not).
+If you want cheap, copper-colored nonstick cookware, buy the brand with the lowest price, and don't expect too many years of use (the right strategy for nonstick cookware in general).

 You can also find copper-colored clad stainless cookware that has no actual copper in it.
-Note that this differs from tri-ply copper cookware (discussed above) in that the exterior layer is not copper but rather, copper-colored stainless or aluminum.
-If you're interested in this cookware, you can find decent quality brands, although we haven't tested any of them so can't make a recommendation.
+Note that this differs from tri-ply copper cookware (discussed above) in that the exterior layer is not copper but rather, copper-colored stainless steel or aluminum.
+You may find good quality brands, but we haven't tested any of them so can't make a recommendation.

 If you're looking for true copper performance, we recommend skipping copper-colored cookware entirely.
-However, if you're looking for easy-to-maintain cookware or inexpensive nonstick cookware, there may be something for you in this category.
+However, if you're looking for easy-to-maintain cookware or inexpensive nonstick, there may be something for you in this category.

-We don't really have any recommendations here, except for this general advice:
+We don't have a recommendation here, just general advice:

-- If you want an inexpensive nonstick skillet, any of the Copper Chef knockoffs will suffice (though we much prefer the Anolon Nouvelle Copper nonstick skillet reviewed above).
+- If you want an inexpensive nonstick skillet, any of the Copper Chef knockoffs will suffice.

-- If you want clad stainless, you're better off buying for performance rather than color.
-To find out more, including our recommendations, check out our Cookware Archives for clad stainless reviews.
+- If you want clad stainless steel, you're better off buying for performance rather than color.

 Here a few examples (not recommendations):